yhur/arduplot/README.md

   --help                Show this message and exit.
 </pre>
 As an example, you can build and run https://github.com/iotlab101/pio_filter_dht22 on an esp8266 and run the following command.

 <pre>
 arduplot -p COM5 -t Thermometer -w 100 Temperature Humidity
 </pre>
 Here -t Thermometer is the title of the plot chart, -w 100 is the width of the plot, and Temperature and the Humidity are the labels of the plotting data.
 And you'll see see the plot like this

+(And you can plot the data from a TCP connection instead of the serial port if you use the **-s** option.
+Use the **-s** option to open and wait on a socket, then feed the data to the socket.
+The data format should be the same as the Serial port case)

 ![Screen Shot 2021-11-13 at 9 59 48 PM](https://user-images.githubusercontent.com/13171662/141644699-778221fe-7eb4-4760-bc6b-3f3671e2724d.png)